Before Applying to Med School

 - Ensure that you are meeting academic requirements for your major and the professional program of your choice.
 In addition to meeting the basic (minimum) requirements, we highly recommend Biochemistry courses and upper division Biology courses, especially if you are not a biology major.

 - Identify your academic strengths and weaknesses.
-If necessary, seek help from faculty, tutoring services, or the Center for Academic Excellence.
+If necessary, seek help from faculty, tutoring services, or the Writing Center.

 - Check graduation requirements and make sure that you are on track.